 Mottainai Grandma, also known as “The Waste-Not-Want-Not Grandmother” is written by Japanese author Mariko Shinju.
 Inspired by her own efforts to try and explain wastefulness to her child, this easy read is all about eliminating waste and countering the throwaway consumerist habits that have permeated our mainstream culture.

 Mottainai Grandma is available online on Amazon.

 2. The Year Of Less

 The Year of Less is a self-help memoir documenting author Cait Flanders’ two-year shopping ban journey.
-This book showcases the benefits of transitioning into a low-waste life, from finding fulfilment without consumption to turning away from costly and unhealthy “stress-relief” go-tos like shopping, alcohol and food.
+This book showcases the benefits of transitioning into a low-waste life, from finding fulfillment without consumption to turning away from costly and unhealthy “stress-relief” go-tos like shopping, alcohol, and food.
 This book will inspire you on your low-waste path to less things, less waste and less impact on our earth.
 Plus, it has some pretty practical tips too, which will help you break free from the grips of our wasteful consumer culture.